Document Information Extraction

-Train a custom Extraction AI
+Train a custom date Extraction AI¶

 This section explains how to create a custom Extraction AI locally, how to save it and upload it to the Konfuzio Server.

-By default, any Extraction AI class should derive from the AbstractExtractionAI class and implement the extract() method.
-In this tutorial, we’ll demonstrate how to create a simple custom Extraction AI that extracts dates provided in a certain format.
-Note that to enable Labels’ and Label Sets’ dynamic creation during extraction, you need to have Superuser rights and enable this setting in a Superuser Project.
+a certain format.
+Note that to enable Labels’ and Label Sets’ dynamic creation during extraction, you need to have Superuser rights and enable dynamic creation in a Superuser Project.

 import re